ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_integration_add.rst

 .. code-block:: bash

-  ansible-test integration postgresql_info --docker ubuntu2004 -vvv
+  ansible-test integration postgresql_info --docker ubuntu -vvv

 The tests should pass.
 If we look at the output, we should see something like the following: